 Today, nonlinear calculations are an integral part of the development process.
-Special materials, complex manufacturing processes and optimal resource utilization require the consideration of nonlinear effects in simulation.
+Special materials, complex manufacturing processes, and optimal resource utilization all make it necessary for nonlinear effects to be taken into account for the purposes of simulation.
 Do you already have experience with linear FEM?
-Then this course offers you a practice-oriented introduction to solving typical tasks in which large deformations, nonlinear material models or contacts have to be considered.
-Working with Ansys Mechanical, you will learn important solver settings and receive basic background knowledge, detailed explanations of convergence behavior and proven practical tips for your daily work.
+If so, this course offers you a practice-oriented introduction to solving typical tasks in which large deformations, nonlinear material models or contacts have to be considered.
+Working with Ansys Mechanical, you will learn important solver settings and receive basic background knowledge, detailed explanations of convergence behavior, and proven practical tips for your daily work.

 - Experienced users who want to better understand and control convergence behavior

-- Project managers and decision-makers who formulate expectations of numerical analysis and want to draw the right conclusions from the results
+- Project managers and decision-makers who shape expectations of numerical analysis and want to draw the right conclusions from the results

-With this training we offer you an introduction to the challenges in simulation with large deformations, stability problems, plasticity, hyperelasticity and contact.
-You will gain a detailed understanding of what happens in the background during the solution and how you can positively influence the convergence behavior and performance of your analysis.
-In practice-oriented workshops you will have time to apply the knowledge immediately.
+This course will provide you with introductory simulation tasks involving large deformations, stability problems, plasticity, hyperelasticity, and contacts.
+You will gain a detailed understanding of what happens in the background during the solution process and how you can positively influence the convergence behavior and performance of your analysis.
+Practice-oriented workshops will give you time to immediately apply your knowledge.